yelfaram/Cadmium-Cell-DEVS-Football-Player-Interaction/README.md

 ## Output Files
 Any output generated during the simulation will be saved as a CSV file called grid_log.csv.

-To view any output file visually, use the Cell-DEVS Viewer[https://devssim.carleton.ca/cell-devs-viewer/].
+To view any output file visually, use the [Cell-DEVS Viewer](https://devssim.carleton.ca/cell-devs-viewer/).
 Simply upload the grid_log.csv file along with the corresponding configuration JSON file that was used to generate it.